Peta0228/a-tennis-game/README.md

 4. If at least three points have been scored by each side and a player has one more point than his opponent, the score of the game is "Advantage" for the player in the lead.

+5.In this application, score '45' indicates a  'Advantage'.

 ## Techniques
 ### Front-end
 * Bootstrap3